Pursuing Wonder, Knowledge & Love

 Students will also read texts from sacred Scripture and other primary sources as part of their deep exploration of classical texts in their original language.
 Enjoying and analyzing these texts helps students to develop their own writing skills, not only in the breadth of their vocabulary but also in their appreciation of stylistic and rhetorical techniques.

 This course is intended to follow Latin 2; at least two years of high school Latin are a prerequisite.
 This course is taught at the equivalent of a traditional honors-level class.
+Advanced Latin will follow a two-year rotation of texts, in which students study different readings from one year to the next as a means to gaining proficiency in reading comprehension and translation.

 In Algebra II, students will broaden their knowledge of quadratic functions, exponential functions, and systems of equations.
 To continue kindling wonder and creative thinking, Mrs. Panam will supplement the traditional textbook approach by adding in substantial amounts of curated supplemental material for enrichment and extension, along with practice standardized test problems.
 These challenging problem-solving activities are integrated to help students hone their mathematical and critical thinking skills and apply concepts across a wide range of situations and scenarios.